geminicaprograms/code_review_like_a_pro/15min_lightning_talk.md

 ### Treat review as the fastest learning loop.

-<sub><b>Jacek:</b> hands-on engineer & architect, code reviews daily, Gerrit maintainer</sub>
+<sub><b>Dżejsik:</b> scala backend engineer, code reviews daily, Gerrit maintainer</sub>
 <!--
-Hi, I’m Jacek — hands‑on software engineer and architect, code review daily practitioner, last and NOT least Gerrit maintainer.
+Hi, I’m Jacek — hands‑on scala backend engineer, code review daily practitioner, last and NOT least Gerrit maintainer.
 Today we're talking about how to do code review like a pro.
 The answer is simple: treat review as the fastest learning loop.
 Not a gate, not a formality - a learning loop.
 If we optimize that loop, quality will follow.